mharrisb1/openai-responses-python/docs/user_guide/responses.md

 ## Model

-Along with partial objects, you can also define the response as a full Pydantic `BaseModel` object which is what the official Python library uses for defining resource types.
+Along with partial objects, you can also choose to set the response to the _full_ OpenAI object.

 One use case for this is to manually set the `status` field on the run resource object for polling.